 The company's earliest investors also tend to receive more equity than those who get on board later, as their investments are proportionately larger relative to the company's early valuation.
 And employees who help get things off the ground also often see larger proportions of ownership than those who come later.

 Equity distribution is also closely linked to funding stages.
 As your financial circumstances shift with each new round of funding, how you distribute equity shifts as well.
 Here's an example of what that progression looks like with most startups.

 Who should be awarded equity in your startup will depend on how your business is structured.
 Typically, equity is divided among founders (and co-founders), employees, outside investors, and company advisors.
 Let’s break down who these parties are, and how their equity awards should be portioned.

 How to Distribute Equity in a Startup

 1. Founders and co-founders

 Level of commitment — In the initial stages, many co-founders work to build their companies for little to no pay.
-However, if one co-founder has taken on more demanding roles and responsibilities, or has demonstrated greater commitment to helping the business succeed, that could be a factor when determining equity.
+However, if one co-founder has taken on more demanding roles and responsibilities — or has demonstrated a greater commitment to helping the business succeed — that could be a factor when determining equity.

 Many professionals are incentivized by partial ownership in the companies they work for, understanding that the success of the company can result in financial gain on a personal level.